mysterydeveloper/couchdb/README.md

 1. Explore the Futon interface, and log in as admin with the password supplied by email to you.

 1. Create a CouchDB database for storing emails using curl.
+Replace subdomain with your own subdomain.

     ```sh
     curl -X PUT http://admin:password@subdomain.smileupps.com/emails